JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 The union of a group and its subgroups is the logical complement of the intersection: when defined as _union_, selecting the group displays _both_ the group's own entries and its subgroups' entries.

 You can create a group for your references about music, and then subgroups about the music styles \(classic, jazz, rock, etc.\).
 By setting the group "Music" as _union_, when you subsequently add references to a subgroup, they will automatically appear in group "Music" as well \(without additional action\).

+### Nesting (sub)groups

+You can populate your Group pane by configuring JabRef to use the bibtex source's `keywords = {...},` by clicking the `+` icon and followwing the [previous instructions](groups.md#specified-keywords).
+You can nest subgroups by using the right chevron `>` ([see here](https://github.com/JabRef/jabref/pull/2703/files#diff-e8f986c28ee8a35397cde5cb1352d4662f62be7085cd7d8856db279f1205245dR17)).
+You achieve this by editing the `keywords = {...},` bibtex field in the entry source by placing `>` between any two keywords where the left-hand keyword is the parent group and the right-hand keyword will be its sub-group.
+The library entry will be placed there.
+Note: when you select `+` to do this, the first delimiter must be the right chevron, and the second must be whichever field separator you have configured (by default a comma `,`).

 ### Mixing refining groups with including groups